gaearon/react-hot-loader/_posts/2014-07-23-integrating-jsx-live-reload-into-your-react-workflow.md

 * We need to specify `hot: true` in dev server options so it emits HMR events when files change;
 * Because HMR runtime is server-agnostic and doesnʼt know anything about `webpack-dev-server`, we need to also bundle a small script (`webpack-dev-server/client?http://localhost:3000`) that listens to `webpack-dev-server` messages and passes them to HMR runtime.

-To reiterate, here is what happens:
+Here is what happens when you save a file with React Hot Loader:

 <pre>
 Server: